cam39porter/thesis/deliverables/project-proposal.md

 * This layer of abstraction means that we gain the dual benefit of the physical datasets being an immutable source of truth and the ability to structure the data optimally for analysis.

+* This layer will be where new indicators are created from the physical datasets.
+These indicators will be stored in a *space*, a logical grouping of virtual datasets in Dremio.

 #### Analysis Layer

 > The *analysis layer* is responsible for performing our weak signal analysis.